orbitalchicken/Roadmap/README.md

 		bugs:
-			nemo: Rename bug disables copy and paste https://github.com/linuxmint/nemo/issues/909 quassel indicator doesn't show on login, or on 2nd launch
+			nemo: Rename bug disables copy and paste https://github.com/linuxmint/nemo/issues/909 quassel indicator doesn't show on login, or on 2nd launch Resized the panel a couple times, turned of "Use customized panel size" and crash

 	mate:
 		alt-tab thumbs cost perf..